ArgonDesign/alogic/doc/control.md

 We will leave these for later as it makes more sense to consider them in the context of other statements.

-### Which statements executes together in a single cycle
+### Which statements execute together in a single cycle

 Statements that executes with the same clock cycle are referred to as a control unit.
 Working out which statements belong to the same control unit is simple